You are currently viewing Did you know? Greenland is 14 times smaller than Africa (despite the fake size you see on maps)!

 The real size of Greenland

-Here is the real size of Greenland (in blue) when the Danish territory is brought back to the size it would be if it were on the Equator.
+Here is the real size of Greenland (in blue) when the (currently) Danish territory is scaled back to the size that would be displayed if it were on the equator.

 True size of Greenland (image credit: TheTrueSize)